 What is a Derivative?

 Derivatives are most commonly used with differential equations.
 Differentiation is the process used to find derivatives.
 They are used to connote the slope of a tangent line.
-Within a given time period, derivatives measure the steepness of the slope of a function.
+Within a given period, derivatives measure the steepness of the slope of a function.

 They are an important part of mathematical calculations.
 Often the slope is represented as: